-One of the things that surprises me the most is how tech understands the importance of user experience and user sentiment with our products—but not how words play into that.
+One of the things that surprise me the most is how tech understands the importance of user experience and user sentiment with our products—but not how words play into that.
 We understand the importance of how a site appears, but we don't always pay attention to what it is we are trying to say.

 Words are important!
-They instruct, they inform, they persuade.
+They instruct, they inform, and they persuade.
 They can assuage your fears or make your blood boil.
 We communicate with our audience with words.